Internal Knowledge Base · May 2026

 Meeting Log — Blair × Seth, 2026-05-11

-Full decision log from the Blair × Seth working session on 2026-05-11: friction-points resolutions, team structure changes (Product Lead retired → Santiago expanded; Russ added as Lead Designer), free-tier LLM strategy (local Ollama-class), GCP hosting confirmed, 14-day Pro trial for existing MP members, domain registrations, action items.
+Full decision log from the Blair × Seth working session on 2026-05-11: friction-points resolutions, team structure changes (Product Lead retired → Santiago expanded; Russ added as Lead Designer), free-tier LLM strategy (the 2026-05-11 decision pointed to a local Ollama-class model; superseded 2026-05-20 — Free now ships on Anthropic Haiku, see the addendum at the top of the page), GCP hosting confirmed, 14-day Pro trial for existing MP members, domain registrations, action items.

 V1 Cost Discipline Review